Second armed robbery in Salem in three days

 Friday the robber brandished a knife, Dolan said.

+"The knife was pretty aggressive, and him turning to a gun along with the short timing between the two (robberies) has an air of desperation," Dolan said.

-The suspect came into both stores demanding money, and left with money each time, police said.
+The suspect came into both stores in the same sweatshirt and shoes each time demanding money, and left with money each time, Dolan said.

 Neither clerk was harmed in the robberies, according to police.